willianantunes/tutorials/2021/11/sso-cognito-authorization-code-grant-type/README.md

 To test this project out, you'll need to do the following:

 1. Create the Cognito user pool from the `cognito_iac` folder with the help of `Terraform`.
 2. Execute the command `refresh_products_projects.py`.
-It gathers all the required secrets and params from `terraform output` and configure the products A and B for you automatically.
+It gathers all the required secrets and params from `terraform output` and configure the products A and B, and the functional testing projects for you automatically.
 Check it out and see how it works!
 3. Start all the services related to products A and B issuing `docker-compose up -d product-a product-b` command.
 4. Start the functional testing service through the command `docker-compose up functional-testing`